 Attaquaskloof Ox wagon trail

 First trail to Oudtshoorn

-The Attaquaskloof Ox wagon trail was discovered in 1689 when Ensign Isaac Schrijver of the Dutch East India Company first blazed this trail.
-It was the first route recorded of settlers crossing the Outeniqua mountains towards the Klein Karoo.
-It took him a week to cross the mountains.
-Subsequently, the route was used by other explorers such as Van Plettenberg and Van Reenen.
+Over time, Attaquaskloof became an important transport route into the interior and was later used by explorers, including Van Plettenberg and Van Reenen.
+For nearly 180 years, thousands of ox wagons passed through the pass carrying people and supplies.
 Until the Robinson Pass was built in 1869, the route was trampled by thousands of oxen dragging wagons.
 This is rated as one of the top 10 4×4 trails in Southern Africa.
-Interesting sights of historical significance are the ruins of an old toll house and an Anglo-Boer war blockhouse.
+Interesting sights of historical significance are the ruins of an old toll house and an Anglo-Boer War blockhouse.

+Attaquaskloof Ox wagon trail